-In Vienna, the temperature typically varies from 27°F to 79°F over the course of the year, and is rarely below 13°F or above 89°F.
+In Vienna, the summers are warm; the winters are chilly, dry, and windy; and it is partly cloudy year round.
+Over the course of the year, the temperature typically varies from 27°F to 79°F and is rarely below 13°F or above 89°F.

 The warm season lasts for 3.4 months, from May 28 to September 10, with an average daily high temperature above 70°F. The hottest day of the year is August 5, with an average high of 79°F and low of 60°F.

 The cold season lasts for 3.5 months, from November 18 to March 4, with an average daily high temperature below 45°F. The coldest day of the year is January 14, with an average low of 27°F and high of 36°F.

 The figure below shows you a compact characterization of the entire year of hourly average temperatures.
 The horizontal axis is the day of the year, the vertical axis is the hour of the day, and the color is the average temperature for that hour and day.

 In Vienna, the average percentage of the sky covered by clouds experiences significant seasonal variation over the course of the year.

 The clearer part of the year in Vienna begins around May 29 and lasts for 4.3 months, ending around October 7.
 On July 18, the clearest day of the year, the sky is clear, mostly clear, or partly cloudy 65% of the time, and overcast or mostly cloudy 35% of the time.

 The cloudier part of the year begins around October 7 and lasts for 7.7 months, ending around May 29.
 On November 19, the cloudiest day of the year, the sky is overcast or mostly cloudy 62% of the time, and clear, mostly clear, or partly cloudy 38% of the time.